 Centro in Rio – City Walking Tour and More

-The Centro in Rio, or the city center, is the oldest neighbourhood and where Rio de Janeiro was founded.
+The Centro in Rio, or the city center, is the oldest neighborhood and where Rio de Janeiro was founded.
 Today it’s a commercial and administrative place were street vendors and men in suits swarm the streets.
 16th century monasteries mingle with modern skyscrapers.
-Shopping in Centro is an attraction, if you want to know more about that click here, otherwise I have prepared a city walking tour below which takes you to most places of interest.
+Shopping in Centro is an attraction, if you want to know more about that click here, otherwise this city walking tour below takes you to most places of interest.